 Beryl has been a technician for over 20 years, making her one of our more “seasoned” staff members.
 She has done a little bit of everything in the veterinary field; starting as a kennel assistant and moving up to manager in a clinic, working at the SPCA and at an exotic pet shop in Virginia and then moving to Arizona.
 She was the only veterinary technician on staff at the World Wildlife Zoo for 10 years and then she took a 3 year trip to Africa, to do conservation work with Cheetahs.
-Beryl helped to raise orphaned and abandoned cheetah cubs, sometimes releasing them back to the wild or, for those unable to be released, sending them to zoos such as the San Diego Zoo.
+Beryl helped to raise orphaned and abandoned cheetah cubs, sometimes releasing them back to the wild or, for those unable to be released, sending them to zoos such as the SanDiego Zoo.
 She also appeared on a television show called The Cheetah Diaries.

 After a trip back to the states, she decided she wanted to stay and took a job at the National Zoo in Washington, D.C.
 She then decided to move back to Arizona and returned to work at the World Wildlife Zoo after that she transferred to the Phoenix Zoo and worked as a Senior Keeper.
 Whew!
 That's a lifetime of work right there!
 That's where Grand Paws comes in.
 She has been with us since 2015 and we are lucky to have her and all of her experience.

-Kelly is another one of our very talented technicians, who has been with Grand Paws for nearly 3 years.
+Kelly is another one of our very talented technicians, who has been with Grand Paws since 2014.
 She has always been surrounded by animals and her love for them started at an early age growing up near the cornfields of Northern Illinois.
 Dogs, cats, gerbils and other small animals graced her home and large breed animals filled the barns she frequented.
 Kelly started working with horses at a farm when she was 14 years old and began showing Morgans Saddleseat.
 She pursued 4H and FFA throughout high school.
-When she was 18 she began working as a kennel assistant at a local veterinarian and decided veterinary medicine was where her passion was.
+When she was 18 she began working as a kennel assistant with a local veterinarian and decided veterinary medicine was where her passion was.
 She then went on to college at the University of Illinois, earning her Bachelor's Degree in Animal Science.
 In 1999 she moved to Florida and worked as an intern Animal Presentor at Animal Kingdom around the Tree of Life.
 After graduation she moved back to Illinois to pursue her career as a veterinary technician at a local clinic.
-Six months later, she followed her dream to work at Brookfield Zoo in Chicago, where she handled small mammals, giraffes, wolves and pachyderms (such as elepahnts, rhinos and hippos).
+Six months later, she followed her dream to work at Brookfield Zoo in Chicago, where she handled small mammals, giraffes, wolves and pachyderms (such as elephants, rhinos and hippos).
 After 3 years, she decided to return home and resumed work in Northern Illinois.
 Kelly met her husband, DJ and they decided to move to Surprise in 2007 to raise their family.
 When she's not working she enjoys spending time with her husband and their two young children, Jackson and Olivia.
 You can find them outdoors, hiking, traveling and enjoying nature.